eaustic/data-science-resources/README.md

-# Data Science Resources
+# Data Science Resources for Becoming a Data Scientist

-- This is a repository of select resources for those new to data science.
+- These resources are intended for beginner to intermediate level data scientists in training.

+---

-# How resources are organized
+#### How resources are organized

-- Resources are organized by topic within the sub-folders above.
+- A limited number of learning resources are organized by topic within the sub-folders above.
-- Links to other, external resources are provided in the readme docs within each sub-folder.
+- Links to external resources are provided in the readme docs within each sub-folder.

+---

-# About these resources
+#### About these resources
 - I created this repository on _April 15, 2017_.
-Over time, I will slowly be adding a limited number of links and other resources related to each of the data science topics listed above.
+Over time, I will slowly be adding resources links to each sub-folder and readme file.
-- All resources are free unless otherwise noted.
-The emphasis will be on sharing free, open source, and [open science](http://openhardware.science/) learning resources.
+- The emphasis will be on sharing free, open source, and [open science](http://openhardware.science/) learning resources.
+If a tutorial or book is only available by purchase or subscription, that will be noted - otherwise you may assume it is free.